 We may invest from time to time in commercial mortgage loans, including mezzanine loans and B-notes, which are secured by rental housing, commercial or other properties and are subject to risks of delinquency and foreclosure and risks of loss.
 Commercial real estate loans are generally not fully amortizing, which means that they may have a significant principal balance or balloon payment due on maturity.
 Full satisfaction of the balloon payment by a commercial borrower is heavily dependent on the availability of subsequent financing or a functioning sales market, as well as other factors such as the value of the property, the level of prevailing mortgage rates, the borrower's equity in the property and the financial condition and operating history of the property and the borrower.
-In certain situations, and during periods of credit distress, the unavailability of real estate financing may lead to default by a commercial borrower.
-In addition, in the absence of any such takeout financing, the ability of a borrower to repay a loan secured by an income-producing property will depend upon the successful operation of such property rather than upon the existence of independent income or assets of the borrower.
+In certain situations, and during periods of credit distress, the unavailability of a borrower to repay a loan secured by an incomegenerating property will depend upon the successful operation of such property rather than upon the existence of independent income or assets of the borrower.
 If the net operating income of the property is reduced, the borrower's ability to repay the loan may be impaired.
 Furthermore, we may not have the same access to information in connection with investments in commercial mortgage loans, either when investigating a potential investment or after making an investment, as compared to publicly traded securities.